-The report has been very well received by both councillors and senior management, and is constantly evolving to reflect management requirements.
+- 51. The report has been very well received by both councillors and senior management, and is constantly evolving to reflect management requirements.
 We have automated many of the graphs, so that they now take data directly from the underlying systems.
-This has been achieved using free software, and this process of automation will continue in 2011/12.
-A further development scheduled for 2011/12 is 'drill-down', whereby the user may view the underlying data of a chart using a web-based graphical display.
-This will help further to explain good/bad performance.
+This has been achieved using free software, and this process of automation was completed in 2011/12. - 52.
 We have continued our approach of asking target and action owners to forecast whether they are on track to deliver year end outcomes.
-For each target or action that is 'below target', we ask the owner to provide an action to get back on track.
+For each target or action that is 'below target', we ask the owner to provide an action to get back on track. - 53.
 The council's approach to performance management has received critical acclaim from an independent report by the Advanced Performance Institute in 2007.
-South Oxfordshire District Council has made significant progress over the past years and has implemented a performance management system based on clearly defined output deliverables and priorities.
+South Oxfordshire District Council has made significant progress over the past years and has implemented a performance management system based on clearly defined output deliverables and priorities. - 54.
 We continue to operate a strong approach to service planning.
 In January 2009, we held two externally facilitated workshops for all (the then) heads of service and service managers, designed to make targets and actions SMART.
-Following the management restructure with Vale of White Horse District Council, we then implemented a combined approach to service planning from 2010/11.

-We have continued to improve our performance management system to ensure that managers receive information to help them manage.
-We have created 'programmes' for cross-cutting themes such as equality and sustainability.
-This enables the programme managers to oversee actions owned by others and thus maximise the chances of the programme meeting its targets.
+Following the management restructure with Vale of White Horse District Council, we then implemented a combined approach to service planning from 2010/11. - 55.
+There are 'programmes' for cross-cutting themes such as equality and sustainability.
+This enables the programme managers to oversee actions owned by others and thus maximise the chances of the programme meeting its targets. - 56.
+This year, as a further enhancement to the service planning process, many teams have used 'performance points'.
+A performance point is generally a board, displayed in a team's service area, which shows how the team is performing against key performance targets (we have some performance points which are electronic they display real-time data.)
+Performance points: - are divided into three main sections customer excellence, business management and staff investment; - increase the visibility of targets and the progress against them; - increase the relevance of targets to teams; - are used at regular meetings to discuss performance; and - can be used as a tool to review performance with politicians and strategic directors. - 57.
+We have been developing a new, streamlined, service planning process, which will be used from 2012/13 onwards.
+This will establish a direct link between the four-year corporate plan and each team's performance point.

-We are also working more widely with all the councils and other partners in Oxfordshire to harmonise our approach to performance management.
+- 58. We are also working more widely with all the councils and other partners in Oxfordshire to harmonise our approach to performance management.
 In this work, we have jointly authored a partnership performance guide and a data sharing protocol to map the flows of data between organisations, and clarify roles.
-By this means, we can eliminate the risk of data inconsistency and duplication of effort, and provide a consistent set of management information that partners can use to drive improvement.

-The combination of all of the approaches listed above is that the council has a strong focus on delivering priorities, managing performance against targets, and progressing actions.
+By this means, we can eliminate the risk of data inconsistency and duplication of effort, and provide a consistent set of management information that partners can use to drive improvement. - 59.
+The combination of all of the approaches listed above is that the council has a strong focus on delivering priorities, managing performance against targets, and progressing actions. - 60.
+In February 2012 the Scrutiny Committee considered a report on improvements to the system for monitoring the performance of contractors.